cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-2.md

 ## Continue in the Notebook

 I recommend continuing this post in the Colab notebook itself.
-However, I have also included the notebook contents below if you're not following along.
+However, I have also included the notebook contents below if you're only reading through the tutorial.

 ## Install the [fastai](https://docs.fast.ai/) Library